visika/tesi-magistrale/thesis.typ

 === Vibrations analysis <sec:dimer-vibrations>

-Similarly to the procedure adopted for the monomer, normal modes of the water dimer were analyzed to assess the dynamical stability of the optimized geometry.
+Analogously to the procedure adopted for the analysis of vibrations of the water monomer in @sec:molecule-vibrations, normal modes of the water dimer were analyzed to assess the dynamical stability of the optimized geometry.
-A displacement smaller than $10^(-4) angstrom$ is required for all the models to converge to stable configurations.
+A displacement of $10^(-2) angstrom$ or less is appropriate for the MACE-ICE13-1 and MACE-MP-0 large models to converge to stable configurations within a threshold tolerance in frequencies of about $1"cm"^(-1)$, while for MACE-MP-0 small and medium a displacement of $10^(-3) angstrom$ or less is required to respect the same threshold tolerance in frequencies.

 #large_figure(
   grid(